rsdoiel/pttk/README.md

 pttk
 ====

 **pttk** is a plain text tool kit for writing.
-The main focus is on static site generation supplimenting tools like Pandoc.
+The main focus is on static site generation supplementing tools like Pandoc.
 The metaphor behind the tool kit is a deconstructed content management system.
 It is easily scripted from your favorite POSIX shell or Makefile.
-It provides a number of functions including a blogging tool called blogit, phlogit, JSONfeed, RSS generations and rudementry support for sitemap.xml.
-Combines with Pandoc and Pagefind you can easily build rich websites and blogs.
+It provides a number of functions including a blogging tool called blogit, phlogit, JSONfeed, RSS generations and rudimentary support for sitemap.xml.
+Combined with Pandoc and Pagefind you can easily build rich websites and blogs.

 A command line tool kit
 -----------------------